darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ---

-If you are defining a continuous shortcut, then the movement part of the shortcut must be executed while the last key, mouse or controller button is held down.
+If you are defining a directional shortcut, then the movement part of the shortcut must be executed while the last key, mouse or controller button is held down.

 For example, the shortcut `e double-press + pan`, can be activated by pressing `e` twice, holding down `e` on the second press and moving the mouse horizontally while the key is pressed.

-## short and long key presses
+## short and long presses

-By default, all key presses in a shortcut are _short_, i.e., the key is pressed and immediately released.
-However, the last repetition of a key in a shortcut can also be a _long_ key press, defined as holding down the key for a bit longer than the duration of a double click.
+By default, all key presses and button clicks in a shortcut are _short_, i.e., the key/button is pressed and immediately released.
+However, the last repetition of a key/button press in a shortcut can also be a _long_ one.
+You can turn a normal key/button press into a long press by simply holding it a little longer before releasing it (longer than double-click speed but shorter than twice double-click speed).
+This applies to key presses and mouse clicks alike.
 Hence `e double-press` and `e long double-press` are two distinct shortcuts that can be assigned to different actions.
-The associated action triggers when the key is released, which entails that a shortcut ending with a long press cannot be used for a continuos shortcut.
+The associated action triggers when the key is released, which entails that a shortcut ending with a long press cannot be used for a directional shortcut.

-## movements in continuous shortcuts
+## movements in directional shortcuts

-The following movements are supported when defining continuous shortcuts:
+The following movements are supported when defining directional shortcuts:

 -   Movement of the mouse scroll wheel
 -   Horizontal, vertical or diagonal movement of the mouse cursor